-Total Written Premium represents for any reported period, the total amount of current (non-cancelled) gross premium that is placed by Goosehead with Goosehead's its portfolio of Carriers.
+Total Written Premium represents, for any reported period, the total amount of current (non-cancelled) gross premium that is placed by Goosehead with its portfolio of Carriers.
 Total Written Premium placed is an appropriate measure of operating performance because it reflects growth of our business relative to other insurance agencies.

-The following tables show Total Written Premium placed by corporate agents and franchisees for the three and six months ended 2024 June 30, 2024 and 2023 (in thousands).
+The following tables show Total Written Premium placed by corporate agents and franchisees for the three and six nine months ended June 30, 2024 September 30, 2024 and 2023 (in thousands).